wp-insider/simple-membership/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

 = WIP =
+- Added a new feature in the 'Bulk Operation' menu tab to allow bulk update members account status.
-- Email validation issue fixed for unique registration form in the new form UI.
+- Improved the email validation in the new registration form UI.

 = 4.3.9 =
 - Note: Significant updates have been made to the PayPal's new API related code in this release.
 Please take a backup of your site before updating.